Ahh, Turks and Caicos. Tied with Bahamas as my favourite Caribbean destination, this port never fails to disappoint.

 How easy is it exactly?

-You will walk off the ship, and only a hop, skip and jump away you will find all you could ever need to a relaxing and fun day in Grand Turk.
+You will walk off the ship, and only a hop, skip, and jump away you will find all you could ever need to a relaxing and fun day in Grand Turk.
 Your cruise line will also offer excursions if this is of interest to you, but there will be no option of local excursions on the island once you arrive.

-Turks and Caicos has a bit of a scathing history, with frequent power struggles between Bermuda and the Bahamas, slaves enduring difficult conditions raking salt, and even talks of becoming a province of Canada as recent as 2004.
+Turks and Caicos has a bit of a scathing history, with frequent power struggles between Bermuda and the Bahamas, slaves enduring difficult conditions raking salt, and even talks of becoming a province of Canada as recently as 2004.

-When you get off the ship, there will be basically two options.
+When you get off the ship, there will be two options.
 After you pass through the shops at the cruise ship center, you can either head to Margaritaville or head straight to the beach.

 You will not need a taxi or any other mode of transportation.
 With the pier less than 400 feet away, the cruise ship is so close that you could go back for lunch if you wanted.